Mariel-Anonuevo/FInance_Operations_Management_System/README.md

 ## Technologies and Deployment

+### Frontend

+The frontend is responsible for the user interface and user experience of the system.

+Technologies Used:

+- React – Builds responsive and interactive user interfaces
+- Figma – Used for UI/UX design, wireframing, and prototyping

+### Backend

+The backend manages system logic, API services, authentication, financial processing, and communication between the frontend and database.

+Technologies Used:

+- ASP.NET Web API – Handles business logic and API development
+- Swagger – API testing and documentation
+- YARP (Yet Another Reverse Proxy) – API gateway and request routing between services

 ### Docker

 The system uses Docker for containerization to simplify deployment, maintain environment consistency, and improve system portability.